Updated: Sep 22, 2022

 Conflict resolution requires that both parties be willing to come together in a civil manner to respectfully communicate with one another.
-This can be a challenge in some situations resulting in avoidance through excuse-making, blaming or wanted to escalate the issue having someone else determine the outcome for them.
+This can be a challenge in some situations resulting in avoidance through excuse-making, blaming or wanting to escalate the issue by having someone else determine the outcome for them.

 If a person is avoiding the issue there will be an underlying reason behind this.
 These reasons could range anywhere from not feeling that the conflict is important enough to be taking their time, to a power dynamic occurring where they are uncomfortable.